namtoki/English/stock/01_framework.md

   - `I told you about` my dad, `right?`
   - `Do you remember` that bike at ABC Departmment Store?
   - `You know what?`
+  - `I'm thinking about` retiring and going to Thailand this year.
 - 昼
   - `What's up for lunch?`
 - 夜